-When undue influence destroys voluntariness, as the individual was deprived of any meaningful choice.
-The will of another effectively substituted his or her freedom of choice to decide whether to execute the agreement or not (usually the other party to the premarital agreement, but not always).
+When undue influence destroys voluntariness, the individual is deprived of any meaningful choice.
+The will of another effectively substituted their freedom of choice to decide whether to execute the agreement or not (usually the other party to the premarital agreement, but not always).

-For instance, the parties' relationship may involve a weaker individual who is emotionally and financially controlled by a dominant partner.
+For instance, the parties' relationship may involve a weaker individual emotionally and financially controlled by a dominant partner.
 Or an overbearing parent who desires the premarital agreement.
-Undue influence is always something to look for among those in a close relationship such as:
+Undue influence is always something to look for among those in a close relationship, such as:

 - Coworkers and